rifqanzalbina/ManagementBook-API/README.md

 - **Performance Optimization** : Make sure that search queries and other operations in your application are optimized for performance.
 - **Test and Validation** : Create unit tests to ensure your application functions work correctly.
 Perform input validation to ensure the data entered is valid
 - **Favorite Book List** : Users can mark books as favorites and view a list of their favorite books.
 - **Input Validation** : Strengthen input validation to prevent input of incorrect or incomplete data.

+## Made By
+- rifqanzalbina